July 30, 2020

-Open Contracting for Health (OC4H) is a DFID-funded project which seeks to improve the transparency and accountability of public procurement in the health sector.
+Open Contracting for Health (OC4H) is an FCDO-funded project which seeks to improve the transparency and accountability of public procurement in the health sector.
 By ensuring that the procurement of things like medical supplies and the building of health centres is conducted openly and transparently, it greatly reduces the chance of a situation like that in Aromo repeating.

 In Lira County, Uganda, Transparency International Uganda has worked with and trained individuals representing three key stakeholder groups:

 - Civil society organisations (CSOs) are trained to conduct monitoring of procurement and construction processes.

 - The private sector to form a Private Sector Association which provide a collective voice for Small and Medium Enterprises (SME’s) on issues of procurement corruption and bidding processes.

 - Relationships are built with government officials to ensure they are completing contracting processes.

 With these stakeholders working together, they can increase transparency in health procurement and so reduce instances of corruption.

 William Achol Okabo is the head of Corruption Brakes Crusade (COBRA), an organization that tracks good governance in Lira district by monitoring the performance of public office bearers and service delivery.
 With the OC4H initiative, COBRA is now able to monitor the full procurement cycle from planning, to tendering, award, contracting, and implementation.